This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Many other resources for the coin collector and coin investor

 The CoinWeek site also offers collectors answers to their coin questions.
-Those who visit this coin site will find plenty of new things to read every week.
+You will find plenty of new things to read every week at this coin site.

-The eBay coin buying guide is a neat place to get information on coins.
+The eBay coin buying site is a neat place to get information on coins.
 This coin site offers buying guides for the various products sold on the site.

 The coin buying guides offered on the site are numerous.
 There are many educational and insightful coin guides listed on the coin website.
 These guides are intended to help users on eBay become more acquainted with the products they may be buying on the site.